hashicorp/nomad/website/source/docs/jobspec/networking.html.md

 The above example is for the Docker driver.
 The service is listening on port `8080` inside the container.
 The driver will automatically map the dynamic port to this service.

+When the task is started, it is passed an additional environment variable named `NOMAD_HOST_PORT_http` which indicates the host port that the http service is bound to.

 Please refer to the [Docker](/docs/drivers/docker.html) and [QEMU](/docs/drivers/qemu.html) drivers for additional information.